faragon/libsrt/README.md

 How to build
 ===

-* In most POSIX systems "make" will be enough, as the Makefile includes platform detection for corner cases.
+* In most POSIX systems (e.g. Linux, Unix, and other Unix-like) "make -f Makefile.posix" will be enough, as the Makefile.posix includes platform detection for corner cases.
 However, you can use multiple flags for tuning the build (you can also mix them):
   * make					# Defaults (equivalent to make ADD\_CFLAGS="-DS\_CRC32\_SLC=12")
   * make -j 8					# Make, spawning up to 8 concurrent jobs (faster on multiprocessor systems)
   * make DEBUG=1				# Disable optimizations (-O0 -ggdb)